How to reduce scope 1 emissions

 You should have the data to answer these two questions from your latest emissions inventory, but it helps to have a software solution to help you dive deeper into trends and segment emissions by meter and facility or location.
 Prioritization is key to making sure you’re focusing your efforts in the most impactful places.

-Step 2: Keep up maintenance and replace for efficiency
+Step 2: Maintain, upgrade, and replace to maximize efficiency

-Once you’ve prioritized your facilities and understood where your emissions are coming from, start by optimizing for efficiency.
+Once you’ve prioritized your facilities and understood where your emissions are coming from, it’s time to focus on how to reduce scope 1 emissions through efficiency improvements.
 Work with your facilities team to make sure that the equipment in the facility, and the facility itself, is undergoing standard maintenance to maintain or add thermal insulation, stop leaks of steam and hot water, and improve combustion processes.
 Simply improving operating philosophy, installing better controls, and undertaking preventative maintenance can improve industrial combustion processes and equipment by 3-10% [example 1, example 2].

 When it’s time to replace old equipment, prioritize updated models that offer greater efficiency and lower emissions.
 You may want to pay special attention to equipment that uses refrigerants, looking for replacements that use low-GWP alternatives to hydrofluorocarbons (HFCs) – making a significant difference in energy efficiency and associated emissions (and aligning to the 2016 Kigali Amendment to phase out HFCs)